Community Organization ENGAGE Award

 Key Dates

-• Finalist presentations to External Advisory Board: Late July 2025
+• Finalist presentations to External Advisory Board: May 2026

-• 4-hour required orientation at USM campus: September/October 2025
+• 4-hour Required Orientation at USM campus: August 2026

 Download Full Funding Opportunity Announcement